-1.11 Python API
+1.12 Python API

-1.11.1 dumps
+1.12.1 dumps

-nestedtext.dumps(obj, \, width=0, inline\level=0, sort\keys=False, indent=4, converters=None, default=None) Recursively convert object to NestedText string.
+nestedtext.dumps(obj, , width=0, inline_level=0, sort_keys=False, indent=4, converters=None, default=None) Recursively convert object to NestedText string.

-- obj The object to convert to NestedText. - width (int) Enables inline lists and dictionaries if greater than zero and if resulting line would be less than or equal to given width. - inline\level (int) Recursion depth must be equal to this value or greater to be eligible for inlining. - sort\keys (bool or func) Dictionary items are sorted by their key if sort\keys is true.
+- obj The object to convert to NestedText. - width (int) Enables inline lists and dictionaries if greater than zero and if resulting line would be less than or equal to given width. - inline_level (int) Recursion depth must be equal to this value or greater to be eligible for inlining. - sort_keys (bool or func) Dictionary items are sorted by their key if sort_keys is true.
 If a function is passed in, it is used as the key function. - indent (int) The number of spaces to use to represent a single level of indentation.
 Must be one or greater. - converters (dict) A dictionary where the keys are types and the values are converter functions (functions that take an object and return it in a form that can be processed by NestedText).
 If a value is False, an unsupported type error is raised.

-An object may provide its own converter by defining the \\nestedtext\converter\ attribute.
+An object may provide its own converter by defining the nestedtext_converter attribute.
 It may be False, or it may be a method that converts the object to a supported data type for NestedText.
 A matching converter specified in the converters argument dominates over this attribute.

 - default (func or 'strict') The default converter.
 Use to convert otherwise unrecognized objects to a form that can be processed.
 If not provided an error will be raised for unsupported data types.
 Typical values are repr or str.
 If 'strict' is specified then only dictionaries, lists, strings, and those types that have converters are allowed.
 If default is not specified then a broader collection of value types are supported, including None, bool, int, float, and list and dict-like objects.
 In this case Booleans are rendered as 'True' and 'False' and None is rendered as an empty string.
 If default is a function, it acts as the default converter.
-If it raises a TypeError, the value is reported as an unsupported type. - \level (int) The number of indentation levels.
+If it raises a TypeError, the value is reported as an unsupported type. - level (int) The number of indentation levels.
 When dumps is invoked recursively this is used to increment the level and so the indent.
-This argument is use internally and should not be specified by the user.

-Returns The NestedText content.
+This argument is use internally and should not be specified by the user. - Returns The NestedText content without a trailing newline.
+NestedText files should end with a newline, but unlike dump(), this function does not output that newline.
+You will need to explicitly add that newline when writing the output dumps() to a file.